anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 }
 ```

-Or we can ask the test to assert a record as not null or field-by-filed of key/values of that record.
+Or we can ask the test to assert a record as not null or field-by-field of key/values of that record.
 ```java
 "assertions": {
     "size": 1